Pennsylvania Route 309: History

 PennDOT undertook a $375 million project to reconstruct and improve the section of PA 309 running along the Fort Washington Expressway between Cheltenham Avenue and PA 63 in Montgomery County.
 The project rebuilt the roadway and shoulders, reconstructed bridges, improved ramps at interchanges, and constructed sound walls.
 The interchanges with PA 152 and the Pennsylvania Turnpike (I-276) and Pennsylvania Avenue were completely reconstructed and reconfigured while a southbound exit and northbound entrance were added at the Norristown Road interchange.
 As part of the reconstruction of the interchange between PA 309 and the Pennsylvania Turnpike (I-276) and Pennsylvania Avenue, Pennsylvania Avenue was extended as a two-way road between Fort Washington and Oreland, with traffic between the two communities no longer having to travel along PA 309 between the two sections of Pennsylvania Avenue.
 The section of the highway between PA 73 and Highland Avenue was reconstructed between February 2004 and November 2006.
 The interchange between PA 309 and the Pennsylvania Turnpike (I-276) and Pennsylvania Avenue in Fort Washington was reconstructed between January 2005 and November 2008.
 The portion of the highway between Cheltenham Avenue and PA 73 was rebuilt between March 2005 and November 2008.
 The section of PA 309 between Highland Avenue and PA 63 was reconstructed between July 2007 and early 2011.
 The new ramps at the Norristown Road interchange opened on December 20, 2010.

 On November 11, 2019, work began on a project to improve the section of PA 309 along the Sellersville Bypass in Bucks County by rehabilitating pavement and reconstructing structures.
-Construction on this improvement project is expected to be completed in 2023.
+Construction on this improvement project was completed in 2023.

+There are plans to convert the intersection with West Saucon Valley Road/Center Valley Parkway in Upper Saucon Township into an interchange.
+Construction is planned to begin in the later part of 2026, with completion expected in 2030.